MelanieMessih/Molecular-Mechanics/README.md

 ### Requirements

-This codebase is written in Fortran90 v... .
+This codebase is written in GNU Fortran (Rev4, Built by MSYS2 project) version 13.2.0.
 ```
 ...
 ```